 Their corresponding DAO’s take care of persistence to and from Neo4j.
 We used mutating Cypher to store a representation of the object as nodes and relationships, in a few cases dropping down to the Neo4j API for complex objects.

 Every entity ties back to the RDBMS via an id which is the primary key in the system of record and it is this key that is indexed.

 The graph model for this looks like:

-So, once that part is done, the application is testable, independent of the data source.
+Once that part is done, the application is testable independent of the data source.

-Options include SQL queries to fetch only the data you need, or an API exposed by the primary system if it exists, or exported set of data.
+Options include SQL queries to fetch only the data you need, or an API exposed by the primary system – if it exists – or an exported set of data.

 The applications are loosely coupled and the problem of consuming data from multiple sources in multiple formats is reduced to a simple problem of parsing.

-We found that this approach works well for us.
-The import can take a bit of time since it is transactional but considering that the initial import is not a frequent process, the wait is worth not introducing another data import tool.
-Once past that point, the event based sync works nicely.
+We found that this approach worked well.
+The import can take a bit of time since it is transactional, but considering that the initial import is not a frequent process, the wait is worth not introducing another data import tool.
+Once you get past that point, the event-based sync works nicely.